 ELDs with features such as GPS tracking allow fleet managers and commercial drivers to plan better routes and get to their destinations quicker than ever.
 With features such as idle-time tracking, ELDs can identify and significantly reduce fuel wastage.
 According to an estimate, for a truck that consumes $70,000 of fuel per year, approximately $5,600 is spent on idling.
 ELDs can help you identify it and save a lot of money.

 In a fleet with hundreds of trucks, it becomes a significant amount of money.

-ELDs can also detect fault codes in real-time.
+ELDs can also detect fault codes in real time.
 Drivers and managers are notified immediately in case of vehicle maintenance issues.
 ELDs also help you identify recurring issues in time with historical fault code reports.

 In the case of accidents, ELDs can help drivers that are not at fault.
 Drivers can present the data gathered by ELDs as evidence that he wasn’t the culprit.
-Courts will evaluate ELD data, such as hard braking, acceleration, hard cornering, and, if drivers aren’t at fault, they can save themselves from hefty fines and liabilities.
+Courts will evaluate ELD data, such as hard braking, acceleration, and hard cornering, and, if drivers aren’t at fault, they can save themselves from hefty fines and liabilities.